Exploring the role of dairy and plant-sourced foods for nutrition and healthy diets

 · Intolerances and allergies related to dairy and plant-sourced products

 With growing interest in plant-based diets and their implications for health and sustainability, consumers, health professionals, and industry stakeholders need reliable, science-based information.
-By examining the nutritional quality, digestibility, and bioavailability aspects of dairy and plant-sourced foods, this event aims to equip attendees with the knowledge to communicate and make informed dietary choices in the context of shifting toward more plant-rich diets.
+By examining the nutritional quality, digestibility, and bioavailability aspects of dairy and plant-sourced foods, this event aims to equip attendees with the knowledge to communicate and make informed dietary choices in the context of shifting towards more plant-rich diets.